10 TIPS TO RELIEVE OSTEOARTHRITIS

 How To Relieve Pain With Cayenne Pepper

-Most people dealing with arthritis usually turn to over the counter pain medications to relieve pain.
-You can consult a doctor or medical professional to find out what pain medication to obtain from a drug store.
+Most people dealing with arthritis usually turn to over-the-counter pain medications to relieve pain.
+You can consult a doctor or medical professional to find out what pain medication to obtain from a drugstore.

 There are also natural remedies available to help relieve arthritis pain.
 One natural remedy is cayenne pepper, also known as red chili pepper.